 The George F. Johnson Council #10241 of the Knights of Columbus was founded at St. Anthony's in Bethel VT in January 1990.
 The Council served two parishes with five churches, and had 30 charter members.
-Today, with over 50 members, the Council serves the parish of Our Lady of the Valley: St. Anthony in Bethel VT, and St. Elizabeth in Rochester VT,

-The Council is named for parishioner George F. Johnson.
+The Council was named for parishioner George F. Johnson.
 A schoolteacher from New York, he retired to Vermont.
 For years, he resided on the third floor of the St. Anthony rectory, serving as handyman, assisting at Mass, and helping those in need.
 His contributions to the community and the parish over the decades were numerous.

 George died of a heart attack while assisting with a delivery of loam for the church lawn.